turbot/steampipe-plugin-env0/docs/tables/env0_project.md

 # Table: env0_project

+Projects are used in env0 to provide granular access control to Environments.
+Every environment in env0 exists under a project, and users are given access on a per-project basis.
 This table returns information about the env0 Project.

 ## Examples